-RSON INVOLVED IN THE IN CIDENT
+INFORMATION ABOUT PERSON INVOLVED IN THE INCIDENT

 Full Name

-Home Address - T
+Home Address

-□Student Employee □Visitor ☐Ancillary Worker
+□Student yee Visitor cillary W /orker

 Phone Numbers Home Mobile Work

-INFORMATION ABOUT THE E INCIDENT
+INFORMATION ABOUT TH E INCIDENT Ī

-Date of Incident Time Police Notified Yes
+Date of Incident Time Police Not ified □Yes 5 🗆 N 10

 Location of Incident

-Description of Incident (wh possible (attached addition ened, factors leadi ng to the e event, etc.) Be as specific as
+Description of Incident (what happened, how it happened, factors leading to the event, etc.) Be as specific as possible (attached additional sheets if necessary) зs

-Were there any witnesse If yes, attach separate shee et with names, addresses, a and phone number
+Were there any witnesses to the incident?
+Yes No If yes, attach separate sheet with names, addresses, and phone numbers

 Was the individual injured?
-If so, describe the injury (laceration, sprain, etc.), the part of body injured, and any other information known about the resulting injury(ies).
+If so, describe the injury (laceration, sprain, etc.), the part of body injured, and any

+other information known about the resulting injury(ies).

 Was medical treatment provided?
+Yes No Refused

-If yes, where was treatment provided: On site Urgent Care Emergency Room Others
+If yes, where was treatment provided:

 REPORTER INFORMATION

-Individual Submitting Repo rt (print name)
+Individual Submitting Report (print name)

 Signature

 Date Report Completed

 FOR OFFICE USE ONLY

-Report Received by Date Date
+Report Received by -----

-FOR OFFICE USE ONLY

-Document any follow-up action taken after receipt of the incident report

-Date Action Taken By whom